(30 ILCS 575/5)

 (f) Serve as a central clearinghouse for information

-on State contracts, including the maintenance of a list of all pending State contracts upon which businesses owned by minorities, females, and persons with disabilities may bid.
+on State contracts, including the maintenance of a list of all pending State contracts upon which businesses owned by minorities, women, and persons with disabilities may bid.
 At the Council's discretion, maintenance of the list may include 24-hour electronic access to the list along with the bid and application information.

-(g) Establish a toll free telephone number to
+(g) Establish a toll-free telephone number to

 facilitate information requests concerning the certification process and pending contracts.